reference-architecture-ai/reference-architecture.ai/content/docs/bert-qa-benchmarking/index.md

      1067.296   243.584   987.135  1744.895  1744.895  1744.895
 ```

-The platform only has 20 articles, 8 Redis nodes = 4 masters + 4 slaves, so relevance would be bad and doesn’t need a lot of memory.
+The platform only has 20 articles, 8 Redis nodes = 4 masters + 4 slaves, so relevance would be wrong and doesn't need a lot of memory.

 ## AI.INFO
-Now let's check how long our RedisAI model run on this ({6fd}) shard:
+Now let's check how long our RedisAI model runs on this ({6fd}) shard:
 ```
 127.0.0.1:30012> AI.INFO bert-qa{6fd}
  1) "key"